LJDJGC/Learning-log/README.md

 Create HTML/CSS and prepare the buttons and display area on the screen.

 Learn DOM manipulation in JavaScript and implement logic to dynamically update the values ​​of operand1 and operator in response to button click events.

+## 2025/10/17 Morning

+🎯 Goals

+Build a prototype calculator that performs basic arithmetic operations and establish the foundation for the logic and layout.

+🚀 Accomplishments

+1. Defining JavaScript Logic

+Defined the basic arithmetic functions that form the core of the calculator and the main functions that integrate them, and completed operational testing in the browser console.

+Functions defined:

+add(a, b): Addition

+subtract(a, b): Subtraction

+multiply(a, b): Multiplication

+divide(a, b): Division (including exception handling for division by zero)

+operate(op, num1, num2): Integration function that calls the appropriate function depending on the operator.

+2. Creating and Improving the HTML Layout

+Created the basic HTML structure for the calculator, including all required elements.

+Elements: Display, number buttons (0-9), decimal point, arithmetic operators (+, -, ×, ÷), equals (=), and clear (C) button.

+Improvements: CSS Grid was used to create a standard calculator layout (four-column layout).

+Feature Identifiers: Each button was given a data-action attribute (number, operator, equals, clear) in preparation for JavaScript implementation in the next step.

+3. Initial Variable Definition

+Global variables were defined to manage the calculator's state.

+firstNumber: First number

+operator: Selected operator

+secondNumber: Second number

+displayValue: Current value displayed on the display

+✅ Next Step (TODO)

+Event Handling Implementation: Set up click event listeners for all buttons.

+Display Update Logic: Store user input in the firstNumber, operator, and secondNumber variables and implement logic to update the display in real time accordingly.

+Calculation execution: When the equals (=) button is pressed, the operate function is called and the result is displayed on the screen.

+Support for consecutive calculations: The calculation result can be used as the firstNumber for the next calculation.

+The logic defined today is working properly in the console.
+Next, we'll work on integrating it with the UI.